 Morinda lucida is a tree in the mahogany family Rubiaceae.
-It is one of the two species in the genus Morinda, and is native to India, Pakistan and Bangladesh growing in tropical and semi-tropical regions.
-It is a natural, well-known medicinal plant habitat in West Africa, for which toxicology study has shown that the leaf-extract is non-toxic to living organs [3].
+It is one of the two species in the genus Morinda, and is native to India, Pakistan and Bangladesh grow in tropical and semitropical regions.
+It is a natural, well-known medicinal plant habitat in the West Africa, in which toxicology study has shown that the leaf-extract is non-toxic to living organs [3].
 The plant is called different names in different countries.
 It is known as Sangogo or Bondoukou alongua in Cote d' Ivoire; Twi, kon kroma or Ewe amake in Ghana; Ewe amake or atak ake in Togo and Oruwo in South Western Nigeria [4].
 Morinda lucida is known as "Ugigo" by the Ebira people in Kogi State North-Central Nigeria, is used in the treatment of malaria; fever, amongst other ailments [5].
 Different parts of the plants are used in different ways in different countries.
-Cold decoction of the plant leaves is used for the treatment of fever in Cameroon; the bitter water decoction of the plant bark root and leaf are used as bitter tonic and an astringent for dysentery, abdominal colic and intestinal worm infestation [4].
+Cold decoction of the plant leaves is used for the treatment of fever in Cameroon; the bitter water decoction of the plant bark, root and leaf are used as bitter tonic and an astringent for dysentery, abdominal colic and intestinal worm infestation [4].
 Koumaglo et al., 1992 and Obih et al., 1985 documented in-vitro antimalarial activity of Morinda lucida leaf extract against Plasmodium falciparum and antimalarial activity of Morinda lucida against Plasmodium berghei berghei in mice [6,7].
 Methanolic extract of Morinda lucida leaf have been reported to possess trypanocidal activity [8].
-This research is designed to explore the antiplasmodial potential (curative) of the leaf extracts of M. lucida against chloroquine resistant strain of Plasmodium berghei and its effect on some biochemical parameters.
+This research is designed to explore the antiplasmodial potential (curative) of the leaf extracts some biochemical parameters.